Free worldwide shipping on every order

 • Joovv is an excellent panel.
 The question is not whether it works; it is whether it is the best fit for your specific needs and budget.

-• The strongest reasons to consider alternatives are (a) price (Joovv premium tier starts above CAD $5,000), (b) Canadian shipping and warranty, and (c) wavelength breadth (Joovv runs 660 + 850, some alternatives offer 5–8 wavelengths).
+• The strongest reasons to consider alternatives are (a) price (Joovv premium tier starts above CAD $5,000), (b) warranty clarity for Canadian buyers, and (c) wavelength breadth (Joovv runs 660 + 850, some alternatives offer 5–8 wavelengths).

 • Hale Health is the alternative for buyers who specifically need Health Canada Class II licensure and Canadian-side warranty fulfilment.